ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/scripting-introduction.md

 ---
 layout: classic-docs
 title: Scripting Introduction
-description: Introduction to scripting in Lua for Load Impact 3.0
+description: Introduction to scripting in Lua for LoadImpact 3.0
 categories: [user-scenario-scripting-examples]
 order: 1
 redirect_from: